Plants for drought-prone gardens with yellow splashes

 Quick facts

-• Drought conditions can means plants struggle to take up moisture
+• Drought conditions can mean plants struggle to take up moisture

-• Drought conditions are more likely to occur due to climate change
+• Droughts are more likely to occur with climate change

-• Plants that have adapted to drought conditions (e.g., with silver or hairy leaves) can thrive in these sites
+• Plants that have adapted to dry conditions (such as with silver or hairy leaves) can thrive in these sites

-• Newly planted plants are particularly vulnerable
+• Newly planted plants are particularly vulnerable to drought

 The planting plan

-James Lawrence, RHS Principal Horticultural Advisor, has designed this simple, attractive, and most importantly, sustainable, border design for you to try at home with plants that are easy to grow, widely available and look good together.
+James Lawrence, RHS Principal Horticultural Advisor, has designed this simple, attractive, and most importantly, sustainable border design for you to try at home with plants that are easy to grow, widely available and look good together.

-Choosing plants for a drought prone garden
+Choosing plants for a drought-prone garden

 The function of this selection is to provide a set of plants that can still thrive in challenging drought conditions.
-Once established plants will need minimal care and will perform well without much watering or feeding, reducing our need to use valuable resources.
+Once established, the plants will need minimal care and will perform well without much watering or feeding, reducing our need to use valuable resources.
 Growing plants in conditions close to their natural environments means they tend to be happier and less likely to suffer from pests, diseases or disorders.
-The carpeting Nepeta and Hylotelephium will help protect the soil surface from erosion and moisture loss associated with bare soil.
-The groundcover plants will also help reduce the ability of unwanted plants seeding in bare patches of soil, therefore reducing the need to perform weeding.

 1 - Cytisus ‘Boskoop Ruby’